MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/11-secure-data-access.md

 In this lab, you learn how to:

-- Enforce row-level security.
+- Implement dynamic row-level security (RLS) in Power BI.
-- Choose between dynamic and static methods.
+- Create and test a role using USERPRINCIPALNAME().

 **This lab should take approximately 20 minutes.**